 The partially destroyed inscription from the tomb in Silwan.

 Avigad compared the tombs inscription with the writing found on the wall of Hezekiah’s tunnel.
-By comparing the letters and writing styles of the inscription found in the tomb with those found in the tunnel, he established that both were written during the reign of Hezekiah.
+By comparing the letters and writing styles of the inscription found in the tomb with those found in the tunnel, he established that both were written during the reign of King Hezekiah.
 So the timing is right, but is there any evidence that Shebna ever used the theophoric name Shebnayahu?

-Today the tomb where the inscription was discovered still exists but has been incorporated into one of the homes in Silwan.
-Regarding Shebna, we don’t know how the prophecy concerning him was fulfilled.
-It may have been that he learned his lesson and changed his ways.
-If Isaiah 22: 17 and 18 was fulfilled literally than Shebna was eventually exiled to a foreign land, never to return.
+It may have been that Shebna learned his lesson, changed his ways and that God in his mercy spared Shebna the calamitous end that had been prophesied.
+Or if Isaiah 22: 17-19 was fulfilled literally than Shebna was eventually exiled to a foreign land, never to return.
 If that was the case, then the grand tomb outside of Jerusalem was never even occupied by Shebna.
-It may have become someone else’s tomb instead or even remained empty, a reminder of the folly of pride and vanity.
+It may have become the tomb of someone else or even remained empty, a reminder of the folly of pride and vanity.

 References: